-I love to rise in a summer morn, When the birds sing on every tree; The distant huntsman winds his horn, And the skylark sings with me: O what sweet company!
+I love to rise on a summer morn, When birds are singing on every tree; The distant huntsman winds his horn, And the skylark sings with me: Oh what sweet company!

-But to go to school in a summer morn, -O it drives all joy away!
+But to go to school in a summer morn, --Oh it drives all joy away!
 Under a cruel eye outworn, The little ones spend the day In sighing and dismay.